 The result will be obvious: a loss in overall sales.
 But more than that, if it happens regularly, it’ll also mean that your customers will come to expect that you don’t stock certain products anymore.

-Assortment planning - the “process of selecting the collection of products which will be on offer in particular areas (localisation) and specified periods of time (seasonality)” - entails the evaluation of your individual product attributes.
+Assortment planning - the “process of selecting the collection of products which will be on offer in particular areas (localisation) and specified periods of time (seasonality)” - entails the evaluation of your product attributes.

-This is so as to address the preferences and needs of your customers.
+This is to address the preferences and needs of your customers.
 As for why it’s so important, it’s simple: in ensuring shopper satisfaction, as retailers, you can increase the financial performance of your stores.
 Of course, your assortment variety does increase the cost of your inventory.

 Selecting your collection of products is important.
 However, it won’t mean much if you select the wrong amount or even select them at the wrong time.
 It’s now up to you to figure out how much of each product you’ll need at any given time.